 Everything (minus audio) is entirely owned by an individual and not a publisher or giant corporation.
 The rules around it's copyright are different to other games.

 Developing the game involved creating a massive library of lightweight 3d objects of a huge variety of things.
 The models are extremely versatile and recyclable, and can be easily used in other games, animations, designs, visualizations and holograms... some day.

 The models & shaders were designed, modeled and organized by David OReilly [me], and stem from many projects I have done over the years which I own.
 Additional modeling was done by Anne Yang.

 Creating 3d assets to work with is a hurdle for many artists, and 3d models are way too expensive and practically useless for game use.
 Many of the models available are terrible.

 3d art has historically been commercially driven, and has been comparatively too expensive and technical for visual artists to use.
 Until now there has been no large, cohesive and usable 3d library.
 I would like this library to help more people get into 3d and have a better place to start from.

 - The collection cost around $250,000 to make

 - Every emoji is represented in the collection

 - Most models are under 1000 polygons

-Models are divided up to ease updating & keeping download sizes small.
+Models are divided into different files to keep download sizes small.